nbdd0121/norlit-libc/README.rst

 ..
 [6] Intended, but violate the standard
 ..
 [7] long double <-> string conversion is approximated with double <-> string conversion
 ..
 [8] Current there is only x86 support
+..
+[9] Floating point output is not yet supported

 TODO List
 =========